walksanatora/hex-silo/readme.md

 * `<<Iota>>`: embed with intro or considerations, whichever is shorter<br>

 currently you can use json for iotas thatdont have a pre-handled parser<br>
-types with # are json and not a shorthand current types that can be parsed<br>
+types with # are json and do not have a shorthand current types that can be parsed<br>
 * #Numbers (decimal and not)
 * #Strings ("quoted strings")